VarunBhatheja/SMarT-STudY-APP-/StudySmart/README.md

 # Android App Development Project

-Welcome to the Android App Development Course repository.
-In this course, you'll see  amazing Android application using modern technologies and best practices.
+Welcome to the Android App Development repository.
+In this project , you'll see  amazing Android application using modern technologies and best practices.